kryter/barnstorm/README.md

 ## Barnstorm Metaphor

 Barnstorm is based on an aviation metaphor: Imagine yourself, the tester, as the pilot of an airplane that is flying around a landscape which is the application.
-Your page files are your maps of points of interest on the landscape (i.e. any UI element that you can see an/or interact with).
+Your towers are your maps of points of interest on the landscape (i.e. any UI element that you can see an/or interact with).
 Your flight instruments provide the means to get you to the point of interest, interact with a point of interest, and take measurements for verification.
 It’s always important to talk to your mechanics before your flight to make sure they’ve fully equipped your airplane for the current mission and make sure you have a flight plan in place so you know your route before you climb in the cockpit.

-### Pages
+### Towers

-Pages are maps that help your pilots and instruments determine where to find UI elements to manipulate and verify.
-Pages act like a phone book of the UI elements in the application.
+Towers contain maps of areas of the UI elements in the app and they can help you find UI elements to manipulate and verify.
+Towers act like a phone book of the UI elements in the application.

-`Page` files are great because they turn CSS selectors from "magic strings" into reusable named strings that are neatly organized.
+`Towers` are great because they turn CSS selectors from "magic strings" into reusable named strings that are neatly organized.

-In `Barnstorm`, we will add `flight instruments` to our `page` files to make it easier to interact with the UI controls when we write our tests.
-This means that instead of returning CSS selectors directly, the `page` files will return `flight instruments`.
+We will add flight `instruments` to our `towers` to make it easier to interact with the UI controls when we write our tests.
+This means that instead of returning CSS selectors directly, the `tower` files will return flight `instruments`.

 ### Mechanics